dmitryrechkin/captchahub/README.md

 ### Configuration

 Configuration for the captcha provider can be defined in a configuration object passed to the factory when creating the captcha instance.
 The configuration object must include the `CAPTCHA_PROVIDER` property to specify which captcha provider to use.
 Additional properties may be required depending on the specific provider.

-## Extensibility

-The CaptchaHub is designed to be extensible.
-You can create new captcha providers by implementing the `CaptchaInterface`.
-This allows you to add support for additional captcha services in the future.

 ## Rationale